hjr37/CG-SLAM/README.md

   </a>
 </p>

-We presents an efficient dense RGB-D SLAM system, based on a novel uncertainty-aware 3D Gaussian field with high consistency and geometric stability.
+<p style="text-align: justify;">We presents an efficient dense RGB-D SLAM system, based on a novel uncertainty-aware 3D Gaussian field with high consistency and geometric stability.
 In our system, we have introduced a comprehensive mathematical theory for the derivatives with respect to pose in the 3D Gaussian splatting framework.
-Additionally, we have developed a customized GPU-accelerated rasterization pipeline specifically for SLAM, enabling our system to achieve state-of-the-art accuracy and efficiency in various scenarios.
+Additionally, we have developed a customized GPU-accelerated rasterization pipeline specifically for SLAM, enabling our system to achieve state-of-the-art accuracy and efficiency in various scenarios.</p>

 **Table of Contents**